himanshuojha2000/100Projects/README.md

 A stylish **digital clock** with a futuristic **neon glow effect**, using JavaScript for real-time updates.
 Features smooth transitions, a dark theme, and a cyberpunk-style glowing effect.
 🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P15 - Animated Heart Button ❤️
+A beautiful **animated heart button** with smooth hover and click effects.
+Clicking the gray heart fills it with red, and double-clicking resets it.
+Features CSS animations and JavaScript event handling.
+🛠 **Tech Used:** HTML, CSS, JavaScript

 ---

 ## 🌟 How to Use